letsencrypt/cp-cps/CP-CPS.md

 Not applicable.

-# 5. MANAGEMENT, OPERATIONAL, AND PHYSICAL CONTROLS
+# 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS

-## 5.1 PHYSICAL SECURITY CONTROLS
+## 5.1 Physical controls

 ### 5.1.1 Site location and construction